Hi I’m Justine! Mother, designer, writer, and creator of the Sew Country Chick sewing and handmade living blog.

 I’m here to tell you that anyone can sew.
 You don’t have to be “the sewing type”.
 It’s just a learned skill like anything else.
 But it does take dedication.
 Nothing worthwhile is learned overnight.

 How I learned to sew.

 I learned to sew in community college at age 18, then went on to earn a degree in fashion design at FIDM in Los Angeles.
 I never did sew very well in design school as we didn’t have much instruction in actual sewing.
 I used to send my final projects to the cleaners to have the zippers installed!
 After graduation, I worked as an assistant designer and costumer in film.
-Then I started a line of kids vests back in 1992 and hats made from upcycled mumus from thrift shops, and began sewing my own samples.
+Then as a young mom, I started a line of kids vests and hats called LOVE INC (haha!) .
+Made from upcycled mumus from thrift shops, I sewed my own samples and took them on the road.
 Which was frustrating and humbling.
-Sewing was hard!
-But it’s so much easier to learn now, with blogs, You Tube, online classes, and easier for beginners to understand Indie patterns.
+This was the early nineties and upcycling hadn’t really caught on yet!

 I still make tons of mistakes, even after over twenty years at it.
 Maybe that’s why I love it.
-Because it’s a challenge and I am always learning.
-And I love a challenge!
-Plus, it keeps my brain sharp and having ADD, it’s a time when I can really FOCUS.
+Because it’s a challenge and I’m always learning.

 If you are just getting started sewing, or trying to convince a friend or family member into getting started, here is a link to an essay I wrote in 2010 listing many reasons to learn to sew in an age of cheap, readily available clothing.